From a naturopathic perspective, the main causes of PMS are poor diet, lack of exercise, and liver and bowel congestion.

 To minimize symptoms of PMS, avoid or reduce your intake of dairy products as much as possible.

-There are many different foods that can make symptoms of PMS worse, and diet is critical not only for PMS but also for most hormone imbalances.
+Diet is critical not only for PMS but also for most hormone imbalances.
 Generally, it has been found that PMS sufferers consume more refined sugars and carbohydrates, salt, and dairy products than women who do not experience PMS.
-In addition to supplements, the following dietary and lifestyle changes can help minimize the symptoms of PMS:
+In addition to supplements, the following dietary and lifestyle changes can help:

 - Exercise—studies show that women who exercise regularly do not suffer from PMS as severely or as often as those who lead a sedentary lifestyle.